May 26, 2021

 If you look at a digital attack map, you might think it is impossible for these cyber incursions to happen so rapidly.
 Thankfully, CUJO AI Labs have the infrastructure in place to check these claims.
 This is a write-up of the recent trends in credential stuffing attacks we detected in our honeypots.

-We recently conducted a 3-week-long research, where we analyzed honeypot logs and tried to understand the recent trends in credential-stuffing and brute-force attacks.
+We recently conducted a 3-week-long study, where we analyzed honeypot logs and tried to understand the recent trends in credential-stuffing and brute-force attacks.
 We had also studied new attack schemes happening in our honeynet.
 What we found is that there is substantial evidence for the ongoing traffic trends observed in the public threat attack maps.

 Interested in deconstructing cyber threats?
 Read about a recent DNS hijacking attack in Brazil.